JeroenP87/BlockAbusiveWAFHosts/README.md

-# Block Abusive Hosts from Sentinel on Azure WAF.
+# Block Sentinel Entities on Azure WAF.

 Starting this off with a C# script that blocks IP addresses that were abusive in the last 24 hours on Azure Frontdoor.
 I wrote this as trying to accomplish it from a Logic App was a pain.